By Kate Cohen

 4. Wear Clothing for Coverage

-Clothing can help protect your skin from some UV rays.
+Clothing can help protect your skin from UV rays.

 Long-sleeved shirts and long pants or skirts are generally the best options for protection.